How to Maximize Salesforce Data Storage in Your Org

 Recommendation

 With all these options, it can be daunting to figure out what to do.
-We recommend trying out the free version of Storage Helper to get started.
-Storage Helper has a built-in warning system that will detect how close you are to hitting your Data Storage limit and it will alert you BEFORE you must take action.
-Storage Helper also has a nifty calculator showing you your accumulated data savings.
+We recommend trying out the free version of Data Quality Helper to get started.
+Data Quality Helper has a built-in warning system that will detect how close you are to hitting your Data Storage limit and it will alert you BEFORE you must take action.
+Data Quality Helper also has a nifty calculator showing you your accumulated data savings.
 This will give you better visibility into to your efforts to clean up your data and when you may need to purchase additional Data Storage or clean up more.
-Storage Helper also has Storage Usage Analytics built in.
+Data Quality Helper also has Storage Usage Analytics built in.
 You can see charts of your Top Ten Storage Consumers, Monthly Storage Comparisons and Historical Object Usage for any object’s storage.
-Additionally, Storage Helper has an option to back up selected fields or all fields from the records that are being deleted to a .csv file for restoration and Archive Search to restore records that it has deleted.

 Salesforce Data Backup